nyaruka/ezconf/README.md

 ```
 % courier -help
 Courier - a fast message broker for IP and SMS messages

 Usage of courier:
-  -aws-region
+  -aws-region string
-    	the aws region that S3 buckets are in
+    	the aws region that S3 buckets are in (default "us-west-2")
   -db string
-    	the url describing how to connect to the database (default "postgres://foo@bar.com/textit")
+    	the url describing how to connect to the database (default "postgres://user@secret:rds-internal.foo.bar/courier")
+  -debug-conf
+    	print where config values are coming from
   -ec2-instance-id string
-    	the id of the ec2 instance we are running on
+    	the id of the ec2 instance we are running on (default "i-12355111134a")
-  -num-workers int
-    	the number of workers to start
   -help
     	print usage information
-  -debug-conf
-    	show where all configuration variables are coming from
+  -num-workers int
+    	the number of workers to start (default 32)

 Environment variables:
           COURIER_AWS_REGION - string
                   COURIER_DB - string
      COURIER_EC2_INSTANCE_ID - string
          COURIER_NUM_WORKERS - int
 ```

 ## Example